 Weddings provide you an ideal opportunity to show off your creativity and talent for crafting beautiful arrangements and displays for your customers.

-The rise in popularity of flowers and plants has corresponded with increased demand to have these products featured in wedding plans.
-And that could mean more business for you.
+The popularity of creatively designed flowers and plant displays has corresponded with increased demand to have these products featured in wedding plans.

-Here are some possible scenarios that could lead to litigation against your business.
+Here are some scenarios that could lead to litigation against your business.

 At times, delivering the requested flowers and plants might be out of your control due to:

-• Wedding delays change availability: A wedding may be delayed due to the pandemic or other reasons, and now you can't get the flowers and plants as originally planned.
+Wedding delays change availability: A wedding may be delayed and now you can't get the flowers and plants as originally planned.

-Communicate these possible roadblocks up front with your customers when planning for their weddings.
-Identify wholesale floral suppliers that could be your supply backup and discuss alternatives with your customers just in case you can't fulfill their original requests.
+Communicate these possible roadblocks with your customers as they happen, or as soon as possible, so they are clear on the source of the problem.
+Identify wholesale floral suppliers that could be your supply backup and discuss alternatives with your customers just in case you can’t fulfill their original requests.

 Weddings bring together people—and possibly pets—of all ages and health histories.
 A beautiful-smelling flower to some might be a health concern for others, due to allergies or other medical conditions.